ParticlePeter/Erupted-V2/README.md

 Platform extensions
 ---------------------------

-Platform extensions work with type and possibly functions defined in platform specific headers like `windows.h` or `X11/Xlib.h`.
-Most important use of these extensions are arguably platform surfaces.
-The third party library `glfw3` is a solid way to deal with Vulkan platform surfaces in a platform agnostic way.
-However, by design, `glfw3` does not support surface unrelated platform extensions (e.g. `VK_KHR_external_memory_win32`).
-The only official platform API (as in being part of the dlang standard lib/runtime) is the windows API, but luckily ports of other platform APIs do exist in the dub registry.
-ErupteD should not rely on unofficial dependencies, as they may brake or become deprecated.
-Moreover, specifying several different platform dependencies does pollute the local dub cache with foreign platform projects not usable on the current platform (e.g. `xlib-d` on windows platform).

 Platform extensions, found in module `erupted.platform.mixin_extensions`, exist in form of the configurable `mixin template Platform_Extensions( extensions... )`.
 With this template you can mixin extension related code into your project, but you need to take care of the dependencies yourself:
 ```
 // platform extension example with xlib-d